 Frequently Asked Questions: Product Manager Resume Examples and Advice

 The job outlook for management positions is bright across the board, including product management.
-With an average of 1.1 million new openings projected every year, the demand will be high over the next decade.
+With an average of 1.1 million new openings projected yearly, the demand will be high over the next decade.
 Despite this rise in demand, you’ll need a fine-tuned resume to land your desired job.
 That means aligning your resume with each job you apply for.

 For example, suppose a company is looking for a product manager who uses agile development methodologies and prioritizes user-experience design.
 With that in mind, you would highlight times you’ve led agile projects and describe moments when you developed user-centric product features.
 Specifically speaking to the employer’s needs will make the biggest impact.